ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Abstract

 \section{Abstract}

 The rapid expansion of chemistry literature poses significant challenges for researchers seeking to efficiently access domain-specific knowledge.
-To support advancements in chemistry-focused natural language processing (NLP), we present ChemRxivQuest, a curated dataset of 970 high-quality question–answer (QA) pairs derived from 155 ChemRxiv\footnote{https://chemrxiv.org/} preprints across 17 subfields of chemistry.
+To support advancements in chemistry-focused natural language processing (NLP), we present ChemQuests, a curated dataset of 952 high-quality question-answer (QA) pairs derived from 155 ChemRxiv \cite{chemrxivWebsite} papers across 17 subfields of chemistry.
 Each QA pair is explicitly linked to its source text segment to ensure traceability and contextual accuracy.
-ChemRxivQuest was constructed using an automated pipeline that combines optical character recognition (OCR), GPT-4o-based QA generation, and a fuzzy matching technique for answer verification.
-The dataset emphasizes conceptual, mechanistic, applied, and experimental questions, enabling applications in retrieval-based QA systems, search engine development, and fine-tuning of domain-adapted large language models.
-We analyze the dataset’s structure, coverage, and limitations, and outline future directions for expansion and expert validation.
-ChemRxivQuest provides a foundational resource for chemistry NLP research, education, and tool development.
+ChemQuests was constructed using an automated pipeline that combines optical character recognition (OCR), QA generation using GPT-4o, and fuzzy-search verification.
+The dataset emphasizes conceptual, mechanistic, applied, and synthetic or experimental questions, enabling applications in retrieval-based QA systems, search engine development, and fine-tuning of domain-adapted large language models.
+We analyze the dataset's structure, coverage, and limitations, and outline future directions for expansion and expert validation.
+ChemQuests provides a foundational resource for chemistry NLP research, education, and tool development.

 \textbf{Keywords:} Chemistry Question Answering, Natural Language Processing, Chemistry NLP Dataset, Large Language Models, Dataset Curation, Scientific Text Mining.